marcdus/copy-excel-to-asciidoc/README.md

 - Or use it on [this site](https://marcdus.github.io/copy-excel-to-asciidoc/)

 To create the table:
-1. Select and copy cells in excel
+1. Select and copy cells in excel/word
 1. Paste into text box by opening `index.html` with a browser
 1. Copy-paste created table in your AsciiDoc document